 Whether you plan to buy property in Brooklyn, The Bronx, Manhattan, or Queens, Extra Space Storage has convenient storage facilities throughout NYC that can help with your transition.
 Find a storage unit near you!

-Data from Niche.
+Neighborhood statistics from Niche.